Bellman function method for general operators on martingales: Guessing the candidate.

 \section{Guessing the candidate.}

-In this section, we briefly describe how we guess~$\mathcal{B}$.
-Throughout this heuristic discussion, we restrict ourselves to considering functions $B(y)$ for $y \in \Rpls^4$.
-First, applying Taylor decomposition to~\eqref{eq:main_ineq} and differentiating with respect to~$\Delta$, we come to the assumption that property~\ref{it:cnc_cnd} is associated with the differential inequalities
+In this section, we briefly describe how we guess~$\btype_0$.
+First, applying Taylor expansion to~\eqref{eq:main_ineq} and differentiating with respect to~$\Delta$, we infer that property~\ref{it:cnc_cnd} is associated with the differential inequality

-On the left, we calculate the Hessian at a point $y \in \Rpls^4$ and apply it to an arbitrary vector $dy \in \mathbb{R}^4$ as a quadratic form.
-Using arguments which are essentially the same as in \cite{NaTr1996tran}, we come to our first guess: For this function, condition~\eqref{eq:diff_form_guess} takes the form
+On the left, we calculate the Hessian at $y \in \Rpls^4$ and apply it, as a quadratic form, to an arbitrary vector $dy \in \mathbb{R}^4$.
+Using the ideas of~\cite{NaTr1996tran}, we come to our first guess: For this function, condition~\eqref{eq:diff_form_guess} takes the form

-Therefore, we see that~$B$ satisfies~\eqref{eq:diff_form_guess} where $y_1^{p-2}y_2^{{q}/{2}-1}\geq 1$ or, what is the same, where $y_2^{{q}/{2}}\geq y_1^p$.
-This situation is similar to the one in~\cite{NaTr1996tran} (once we do the substitution $y_2=x_2^2$).
-Thus, it is tempting to try to add a term to our function (as it is done in \cite{NaTr1996tran}) in order to make it ``more concave''.
-We try to add $-\delta_p\, y_1^{2-p}y_2$ below the critical curve (i.e., in the area $\bigl\{y_1^p\geq y_2^{q/2}\bigr\}$) and to add above the critical curve (the latter expression comes from Young's inequality).
+Therefore, we see that~$B$ satisfies~\eqref{eq:diff_form_guess} only for $y$ such that $y_1^{p-2}y_2^{{q}/{2}-1}\geq 1$ or, what is the same, where $y_2^{{q}/{2}}\geq y_1^p$.
+In order to fix this, we can try to add a correction term that makes $B$ ``more concave'', similarly to how it is done in~\cite{NaTr1996tran}.
+We refer to $\{y_2^{{q}/{2}} = y_1^p\}$ as the critical curve.
+We try to add $-\delta_p\, y_1^{2-p}y_2$ below the critical curve and to add above the critical curve (the latter expression comes from Young's inequality).
 However, a direct computation (which is quite long) shows that the resulting function satisfies~\eqref{eq:diff_form_guess} only for $q\leq 4 \Leftrightarrow p\geq 4/3$!
-After that, we try to add the term $-\delta_p y_1^{2-p-2t_p(p-1)}y_2^{t_p+1}$ below the critical curve (and the corresponding term above the critical curve).
+In order to overcome this restriction, we add the term $-\delta_p y_1^{2-p-2t_p(p-1)}y_2^{t_p+1}$ below the critical curve (and the corresponding term above).
 And this is how we come up with the Bellman candidate.